rmutt92/obsidian-counter/README.md

 ## Contributing

 The Counter plugin is open source, and contributions are welcome.
-If you would like to contribute, please submit a pull request with your changes, or pitch me the wonderful idea. [☕️](https://www.buymeacoffee.com/rmutt1992m)
+If you would like to contribute, please submit a pull request with your changes, or pitch me the wonderful idea.
+This plugin and the developper is fueled by [☕️](https://www.buymeacoffee.com/rmutt1992m)